Ayurvedic Autumn Routine

 From an Ayurvedic point of view, autumn is the season of transformation; but also of deficiency.
 The season is governed by the Vata (Air) dosha, which is seen as windy, cold, rough and dry, and thus, being in tune with the environment around us.

-This can be felt in body and mind: as the leaves on the trees become dry and brittle, so do our skin and joints; when the weather becomes changeable, so does our mind.
+The transformation and deficiency can be felt in body and mind: as the leaves on the trees become dry and brittle, so do our skin and joints; when the weather becomes changeable, so does our mind.

 When all is in balance the influence of Vata can make you feel light, carefree, creative, spontaneous and energetic.
 You might feel very creative and motivated during this season – ready to take on new projects!
 However, Vata is easily disturbed and governs the nervous system.
 So when it gets out of balance you may feel spacey, unstable, anxious, fearsome, experience insomnia, constipation, dry skin and even stiff and painful joints.